Last Updated on

 The European hornet (scientific name Vespa crabro) is a large, black and yellow social wasp that can be easily identified due to its distinct yellow stripes.

-The fearsome-looking hornet is not generally a very well-loved insect and is known for its painful stings and its aggressiveness, especially when defending its nest.
+The fearsome-looking hornet is not generally a very well-loved insect and is known for its painful stings (which are triggered when defending its nest).
 However, it’s also an important pollinator and pest controller for many reasons, so is often considered to be a gardener’s friend.

 Types Of Hornets